sjackson0109/PowerTraderAI/README.md

 This is my personal trading bot that I decided to make open source.
 I made this strategy to match my personal goals.
 This system is meant to be a foundation/framework for you to build your dream bot!

 I know there are "commonly essential" trading features that are missing (like no stop loss for example).
-This is by design.
+This is by design because many of those things would just not work with this system's strategy as it stands, for my personal reasons below:

 I do not believe in selling worthwhile coins at a loss (and why would you trade anything besides worthwhile coins with a trading bot, anyways???).

 I DO believe in crypto.
 I'd rather just wait and maybe add more money to my account if need be so that the bot can buy even more of the coin while the price is down.

+I personally feel like many of those common things people use, like stop loss, are actually a trick or something, and I personally have absolutely no problem adding more money to my account to afford more DCA or having to wait for extended periods of time, if need be.
+In my opinion, anything else is just greedy and desperate, which is the exact OPPOSITE of needed attributes for long term growth.
+Plus, this is just spot trading... there's no worry of liquidation and it feels to me like many "risk management" tactics are really only meant for futures trading but people blindly apply them to spot trading when it just plain isn't necessary.

+I know the AI and the trading strategy are extremely simple because I'm the one that designed and made them.
+I've been developing this specific trading strategy for almost a decade and the design of the AI system for the last few years.
+The overall strategy is based on what ACTUALLY works from real trading experience, not just stuff I read in LLM responses or search engine results.

 I am not selling anything.
 This trading bot is not a product.
 This system is for experimentation and education.
 The only reason you would EVER send me money is if you are voluntarily donating (donation routes can be found at the bottom of this readme :) ).
 Do not fall for any scams!
 PowerTrader AI is COMPLETELY FREE FOREVER!